rohit-2059/AI-skin-disease-detection/README.md

 Use TensorFlow/Keras to build and train a Convolutional Neural Network (CNN).
 Fine-tune the model for better accuracy.

-3.Used Twilio SMS API for message based support.
+3. Used Twilio SMS API for message based support.

 Code for Dataset:
 import kagglehub